TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SoftReferences/Index.rst

 For example: :html:' <p>Contact: {softref:123456}</p>'

-Tokens are strings like {softref:123456} which are placeholders for a values extracted by a Soft reference parser.
+Tokens are strings like {softref:123456} which are placeholders for a values extracted by a soft reference parser.

 For each token there in an entry in the :php:`elements` key which has a :php:`subst` key defining the tokenID and the tokenValue.
 See below.